osmond/kaymaria/README.md

 All pages should follow the [style guide](./docs/style-guide.md) to ensure a consistent look and feel across the app.

 The Add Plant form uses a labeled stepper to guide users through Basics, Setup and Care plan sections.
 Form fields include validation for required entries, numeric values, and latitude/longitude ranges.
 Submitting the form now persists the plant to the backend and pre-creates care tasks.
-A basic smoke test ensures the Add Plant page renders.
+A Playwright smoke test ensures the Add Plant page renders.

 The Plant detail page shows a skeleton screen while loading, includes a back link to the Plants list for smoother navigation, and now displays its hero photo with a consistent aspect ratio for a more polished layout.
 Basic smoke tests verify the page renders successfully.